 Co-Founder and Yoga Instructor

 Liz has always had a love for group fitness.
 Whether she was on the basketball court as a kid or running with her husband and STUDIO 33 co-founder, Frank, you can bet she was always active.
 She came upon yoga in college and has been moved by it ever since.
-When she's not in the studio you can find her playing tennis, walking the beach with Gator, or lost in the most recent nutrition articles.
+When she's not in The STUDIO you can find her playing tennis, walking the beach with Gator, or lost in the most recent nutrition articles.
 She has been teaching yoga since 2009 and has been astounded by the benefits she's experienced from the practice herself and through her students.
-Liz is extremely excited for STUDIO 33 to make it's way into Freshfields Village this summer and to meet everyone that comes into the STUDIO to continue their wellness journey!
+Liz is a 500hr Registered Yoga Teacher (E-RYT-500), a Level 1 Balanced Athlete ™ Certified coach, Yin Yoga & Meditation certified, a Souluna Life Coach and a graduate of the Institute for Integrative Nutrition.
+Liz is extremely excited that STUDIO 33 has found it's home in Freshfields Village and can't wait to meet everyone that comes to continue their wellness journey!

 Fitness has been a passion for Frank since his first days of football in high school.
 Finding great motivation and inspiration from his football coach Frank has since lived a life focused on being the healthiest person he can be.
 Not only is he a wealth of knowledge for living a happy and healthy life, but he also runs the business end of STUDIO 33.
 If you have any questions regarding numbers or how to run your business more efficiently, Frank is your guy.
 When he's not at the STUDIO you can find Frank playing with Gator, fishing or hiking.